Application of the microscopic optical potential of chiral effective field theory in astrophysical neutron-capture reactions: Calculations and results

 In order to test the capability of the WLH potential in describing the cross sections of neutron-capture reactions, we compare in Fig. \ref{cross_sec} our calculated results, obtained by sampling the potential parameter set 400 times, with experimental data for the nuclei $^{61}\text{Ni}$, $^{122}\text{Sn}$, and $^{176}\text{Lu}$.
 A rather good agreement is found, particularly in the low-energy region, with the experimental data primarily lying within the calculated uncertainty ranges, which is especially significant for astrophysical nucleosynthesis.

 To further assess the global predictive ability of the WLH potential against all available experimental data, we calculate the Maxwellian-averaged cross sections (MACS) at 30 keV for 221 nuclei with $26\leq Z\leq 83$, and compare the results with experimental data taken from the KADoNiS database \cite{dillmann2006a}.
-The average values of the WLH potential parameter set are used in the calculations.
+The average values of the WLH potential parameter sets are used in the calculations.
 Other model parameters, such as those for level density and photon strength functions, are taken, wherever possible, from the recommended values in Ref. \cite{rochman2025}, which are suggested for TALYS calculations in astrophysics applications.
-As shown by the red circles in Fig. \ref{MACS_ratio}, the deviations between the MACS values calculated using the WLH potential and those reported in KADoNiS are generally within a factor of two.
+As shown by the red circles in Fig. \ref{MACS_ratio}, the deviations between the MACS values calculated using the WLH potentials and those reported in KADoNiS are generally within a factor of two.
 Furthermore, we present the theoretical results obtained using the phenomenological potential of Koning and Delaroche (KD) which is widely employed in nuclear reaction calculations and is well known for its good agreement with experimental data through parameter adjustment \cite{koning2003}.
-It can be seen in Fig. \ref{MACS_ratio} that the results based on the WLH potential are consistent with those obtained from the KD potential in both magnitude and overall trend.
-These observations confirm the capability of the WLH potential to reproduce experimental data for stable nuclei and support its application to to unstable neutron-rich nuclei.
+It can be seen in Fig. \ref{MACS_ratio} that the results based on the WLH potentials are consistent with those obtained from the KD potentials in both magnitude and overall trend.
+The consistency of the WLH results with the experimental MACS data, as well as with the KD results, demonstrates that the WLH potentials are capable of reproducing experimental neutron-capture data, though not with greater accuracy than KD.

 Sampling of the potential parameter set introduces an uncertainty range in the calculated results.
 To quantify the predictive accuracy of the WLH potential for each sample, we adopt the root-mean-square (rms) criterion, i.e. $f_{rms}$ deviation, defined in Ref. \cite{rochman2025,martinet2024} as